Frequently Asked Questions

 Access Your Portal: Check your email for your unique login to the Frontier Member Hub.

-Spend & Learn: Navigate the "Education Tree" inside the portal, unlock the units you want, and start learning immediately.
+Spend & Learn: Navigate the "Education Exchange" inside the portal, unlock the units you want, and start learning immediately.

 -

-No. Unlike other platforms that use "use it or lose it" monthly subscriptions, Frontier credits are yours forever.
-You can buy a 50-pack today and spend them over the next three years as new modules are released.
+Unlike other platforms that use "use it or lose it" monthly subscriptions, Frontier credits last 5 years from the date of purchase.
+You can buy a 50-pack today and spend them over the next five years as new modules are released.

 -